The Coke Zero & Mentos Rocket Car (2-D version)

 All that power is pushing against a wall braced with 3,600 pounds of cement blocks.
 So all the force is directed into moving the Coke Zero & Mentos Rocket Car forward.
 We get one big push for six feet, and then it’s all coasting from there.

 Want to know what makes the soda fly out of the bottle?
 Will you explode if you drink Coke and eat Mentos?
-Click here to find out!
+Click here to find out the power of coke mentos!

 Don’t Try This at Home!